-Below are three strategies for finding primary sources for Romanesque or Gothic art.
+Below are four strategies for finding primary sources for Romanesque or Gothic art.

 Most of the books in the library's collection are secondary sources, but some of our books are collections of primary sources.
 Here's an example of a collection of primary sources about Gothic art.

 To find these books, use the Advanced Search in Quest.
 On a separate line, add the word "Sources" to your search, and set the dropdown menu to Subject.
 Then, set the Material Type to Books.
 Your search will look like this:

 In the image above, the search term "medieval art" is just an example.
 You could try narrower terms such as "gothic art."
 You could also try search terms that don't include the word "art" -- for example, if you wanted to find primary sources about the history of Christianity, you would search for "church history" on the first line and "sources" on the second line.